Top 20 Most Popular Greek Desserts

 Editor’s Note: Sesame candy is also a popular dessert in Israel and other Mediterranean countries.

 Ravani, or revani, is a Greek sweet cake.
-Its ingredients include semolina, flour, sugar, eggs, orange zest, and yogurt, to ensure it’s sufficiently fluffy.
+Its ingredients include semolina, flour, sugar, eggs, orange zest, and yogurt (or butter), to ensure it’s sufficiently fluffy.
 Once the ingredients are mixed and baked, cold orange and cinnamon-spiced syrup is poured over the cake, moistening it to its core.

 When its fully cold and ready to serve, it is topped with various ingredients from shaved coconut to chopped pistachios and ice cream.
 This dessert is served all year round.

 16. Panorama Triangles

 Panorama triangles are essentially phyllo cones filled with cream.
 Their name originates from an area of Thessaloniki called Panorama.
 The phyllo pastry is shaped into triangle cones and filled with a milky, buttery, and yolky vanilla cream.
 Once removed from the oven, the cones are dipped in a simple syrup.